SafeGuard Clothing; Covert/Overt Vest

 The focus of this article is the product itself, and the comfort and overall value it provides.
 I have reviewed panels (from SafeGuard Armor’s Stealth Vest) that were rated for level 2 ballistic and level 1 edged blade protection in earlier tests, so any reference to the actual performance of them should be viewed in that previously written article.

 I have found that the Covert/Overt vest has a number of attributes, as well as an option (more of an idea) that I don’t believe was intentional in the design.
 The comfort level this product has is excellent.
 Wearing it around while running errands and completing other tasks wasn’t an issue, and it stayed in place even during rigorous activity.
 The temperature range during testing was between 10 and 88 degrees (F), with different humidity levels.
-All were comfortable, without overheating.
+All were comfortable, many of the materials include alpaca and it is great for cold weather and without overheating in a hotter weather.
 Being worn concealed, this vest printed (slightly) under a size large shirt, which I normally wear (then again, everything prints with this size, including a concealed sidearm).
 However, I am borderline between a large and XL size.
 With the XL, the concealment is excellent.
 The overt wearing option gives the wearer to quickly don this armor, without the bulk of a full tactical style carrier system.
 This brings me to the unintentional “idea” I previously mentioned.
 While I don’t believe SafeGuard Clothing designed the carrier to have items attached by hook-and-loop, I was able to securely fasten light weight items in this tear-away fashion.
 Some of these light weight items included; a cellular phone, shotshell carriers, IFAK, and identification labels.
 The ability to do this (intentional by design or not) adds to the usefulness of a seemingly simple design.
 Although I haven’t tested it yet, I believe firearm magazines may be carried if the pouches were fixed to a large tear-away panel, since there would be more hook-and-loop contact.

 If you combine everything in this article, you can begin to see the next topic; overall value.
 With the price tag of $265 (as tested, and at time of testing), the Covert/Overt vest makes for affordable protection.
 I believe that this combined with the quality of the product gives this vest an edge versus other “cookie cutter” budget armor that is available on the market today.
 I wouldn’t hesitate to recommend SafeGuard Clothing, or to use their products.
 In fact, I use the Covert/Overt vest at my full-time job.
 I would never endorse an armor product unless I would use and trust my life with it, and this vest is no exception.
 From versatility to conceal-ability and quality to price, this “budget” vest is a great value and has you covered.
 Literally.